 Despite the Myers’ repeated efforts to resolve the matter respectfully and lawfully through mediation, their requests were consistently ignored, rejected, or left unanswered by Rosa and Murray Bell

-Rosa Bell’s sensationalised headlines alleging that no effort was made to resolve the matter amicably are contradicted by documented evidence.
+Rosa Bell’s sensationalised headlines alleging that no effort was made by the Myers to resolve the matter amicably via mediation is false and misleading.

 March 2025 - SD/RWK Goodman